dubiousnate/mints-awesome-server/index.md

 layout: default
 ---

+# 🍀 How to Play on Mint’s Minecraft Server

 Welcome to **Mint’s Awesome Modpack**!
 Follow this guide to install the pack through CurseForge and join the server at **mintcraft.se**.